AdaCore/training_material/courses/comprehensive_rust_training/040_control_flow_basics/03_loops.rst

 "for" Details
 ---------------

--  Under the hood :rust:`for` loops use a concept called ?iterators? to handle iterating over different kinds of ranges/collections.
+-  Under the hood :rust:`for` loops use a concept called :dfn:`iterators` to handle iterating over different kinds of ranges/collections.
    Iterators will be discussed in more detail later.
 -  Note that the first :rust:`for` loop only iterates to :rust:`4`.
 Show the